Browse by year

 1227 - Tariffs and Politics: Evidence from Trump’s Trade WarsThiemo Fetzer and Carlo Schwarz

-We use the recent trade escalation between the US, China, the European Union (EU), Canada and Mexico to study whether retaliatory tariffs are politically targeted.
-Using aggregate and individual-level data we ﬁnd evidence that the retaliatory tariffs disproportionally targeted areas that swung to Trump in 2016, but not to other Republican candidates.
-We propose a novel simulation approach to construct counterfactual retaliation responses.
-This allows us to both quantify the extent of political targeting and assess the general feasibility.
-Further, the counterfactual retaliation responses allow us to shed light on the potential trade-offs between achieving a high degree of political targeting and managing the risks to ones own economy.
-China, while being constrained in its retaliation design, appears to put large weight on achieving maximal political targeting.
-The EU seems successful in maximizing the degree of political targeting, while at the same time minimizing the potential damage to its own economy and consumers.
+We use the recent trade escalation between the US and its trade partners to study whether retaliatory tariffs are politically targeted.
+We find comprehensive evidence using individual- and aggregate voting data suggesting that retaliation is carefully targeted to hurt Trump.
+We develop a simulation approach to construct counterfactual retaliation responses allowing us to both quantify the extent of political targeting, while also studying potential tradeoffs.
+China, appears to put a large weight on achieving maximal political targeting.
+The EU seems successful in maximizing political targeting, while at the same time minimizing the potential damage to its economy.

 1226 - A Game of Hide and Seek in NetworksFrancis Bloch, Bhaskar Dutta & Marcin Dziubinski